cord-burmeister/mrvn2_setup/ReadMe.md

 ## Some bash scripts

-These bash scripts inf the folder *bash* are for setup certain steps in the environment.
+These bash scripts inf the folder *bash* are for setup certain steps in the ubuntu environment.

 * setup-humble.sh: Setup the distribution *humble* as described by ROS.
+* setup-iron.sh: Setup the distribution *iron* as described by ROS.
+* setup-jazzy.sh: Setup the distribution *jazzy* as described by ROS.
+* setup-ros2-gz-harmonic: Setup the gazebo simulation version 8 *harmonic*
 * setup-workspace.sh: Setup a ROS workspace for the project.

 ## Vagrant environments